vNeeL-code/A.G.I.-A.S.I./README.md

 **Oracle_OS is that documentation.**

 Not a new model.
 Not new hardware.
-Not another wrapper with a prettier UI.
+Not another wrapper with prettier UI.
 A 17KB configuration system that turns your existing Android device into a multi-agent orchestration platform using free-tier AI services.

 ### The Economic Model